rpopov/modelant/template/src/site/markdown/index.md

   For example:
     * java/lang/String/hello.jsp is a template rendering instances of java.lang.String
     * java/util/ArrayList/world.jsp is a template rendering instances of java.util.ArrayList

+NOTE: The syntax of of the templates is changed (simplified), compared to the syntax in 2.25 version.

 Project Directories
 -------------------